+A thumb sprain, or skier’s thumb, is a common injury that occurs after falling onto or impacting the thumb.
 A sprain is an injury to a ligament – a soft tissue structure that connects two bones to one another around a joint.
 Sprains can vary in severity from partial tears of the ligament to complete tears.
 The most common site of injury in the thumb is the ulnar collateral ligament (UCL) of the metacarpal-phalangeal joint.
 Injuries to the other side of the thumb, the radial collateral ligament (RCL) can also occur, but are much less frequent (see image below).

 Tears of the thumb UCL ligament occur when the thumb is jammed or forcibly bent away from the hand during a fall.
 A common cause is falling onto the hand while holding onto a ski pole – hence the term “skier’s thumb”.
 Alternatively, the ligament can slowly stretch out and wear out over time.